 Exploring the Impact of HB 1526 on Parkland Dedication and Austin’s Parks

-Updated November 6, 2023.
-Governor Greg Abbott signed HB 1526 into law on June 10, 2023.
-Going into effect on January 1, 2024, this new law will dictate how local parkland dedication ordinances can be used in Texas cities with populations over 800,000 (Austin, Houston, San Antonio, Fort Worth and Dallas).
-This bill has effectively gutted Parkland Dedication.
-What happens …
+Updated March 21, 2024.
+Governor Greg Abbott signed House Bill 1526 into law on June 10, 2023.
+Going into effect on January 1, 2024, this new law dictates how local parkland dedication (PLD) ordinances can be used in Texas cities with populations over 800,000 (Austin, Houston, San Antonio, Fort Worth and Dallas).
+This bill has effectively gutted future Parkland Dedication. …

 Vote FOR Travis County Props A and B, and State of Texas Prop 14